Listen to Audio Version:

 -

-Device Specifications: Detailed technical specifications, engineering drawings, and schematics may require translation to ensure that engineers and developers worldwide have a clear understanding of the device's design and functionality.
+Device Specifications: Detailed technical specifications, engineering drawings, and schematics may require translation to ensure that engineers and developers worldwide understand the device's design and functionality.

 -